HELP! Volunteers are needed for grass cutting and church cleaning.

 The Porch Library Despite our church door being locked for many weeks during the COVID-19 outbreak, the porch has seen more activity than ever before.
 At first people would look at the noticeboards for news of lock-down support and home deliveries, but then the porch evolved into a book, seed and jigsaw exchange.
 The two benches (conveniently nearby) provide the perfect spot to sit and read on a summers day.
 So when you next walk by the church, please browse and take something to read.

 New Seats in the graveyard Our churchyard has always been a popular place to walk through, and now we can also enjoy taking a rest.
-The two lovely benches are big enough for two people to have a conversation while being 'socially distanced' or a cosy 'bubble' of at least six!
+The two lovely benches are big enough for two people to have a conversation while being 'socially distanced'.

 Thank you to: Karen for donating the seats to the community Alli for renovating them Jeremy for embedding/securing them into the ground Heather for the decorative bunting!